 So, when someone says, how many centers do you have going in your classroom, the answer is 5 literacy centers and 4 math centers.
 That’s it.
-Now, within each CENTER there are lots of of ACTIVITIES.
+Now, within each CENTER there are lots of ACTIVITIES.
 The activities are what the kids work on during centers.
 So they go to the CENTER and work on ACTIVITIES within that center.
-This means I don’t have to have 8-12 center going.
+This means I don’t have to have 8-12 centers going.
 And that means I don’t have to plan for 8-12 centers.
 And because of all of the choices and activities, we don’t have to change centers often.
 In fact, we change them once a month.
 TRUE STORY!
-If you’re looking to reduce your work load, consider our center management system.
+If you’re looking to reduce your workload, consider our center management system and center resources!
 Again, for all the details on our center management, check out the linked post at the end of this post.

 Centers In The Classroom: TUBS

-Our tubs is the center that we get asked about the most.
+Our tubs are the center that we get asked about the most.
 It’s also our most useful center.
 Here’s why: we can run our entire center time with just tubs.
-The number of activities and differentiation mean every child can work in tubs with no issues!
+The number of activities and differentiation means every child can work in tubs with no issues!